elenas70/econblog/README.md

 ## Welcome to Econblog

-This is a place where I post short studies tracking the U.S. economy during COVID and the changes relevant to the labor market.
-I also take a historical perspective to understand how recent changes stand compared to past shocks and recessions.
+In this blog I follow the recent development of U.S. labor market focusing on the impact of COVID-19 on employment and labor force participation.
+The studies are based on the Current Population Survey data.
+I look at disparaties by gender and geography and also take a historical perspective to understand how recent changes stand compared to past shocks and recessions.

 ### Changes in the U.S. Labor Market in 2020